Also see: Governance Scope & Submission/Review Process documentation

 - Working with the VP of Information Technology and CIO to communicate the status of IT initiatives to the University community.

-The primary purpose of each subcommittee is to evaluate IT project requests that fall within their respective domains.
+The primary purpose of each subcommittee is to evaluate IT project requests that fall within their respective domains, approving each project's placement within strategic priorities and existing resource commitments.
 Membership is intentionally broad-based across the university and healthcare communities.
 Additional subcommittee responsibilities:

 - Understanding the financial context for IT prioritization.